Red and Rover: Characters and story

 Red and Rover is usually set around the end of the 1960s or the beginning of the 1970s, although a strip from November 20, 2009, depicted a car which bears a striking resemblance to a mid-1970s Ford Country Squire station wagon, and in a Sunday strip from August 28, 2011 Red plays a parody of Jaws, a film from 1975.

-Red (real name Russell McLean) is a ten-year-old boy with dreams of going into space one day.
+Red (real name Russell James McLean) is a 10-year-old boy who dreams of going into space one day as a NASA astronaut.
 He enjoys model rocketry, baseball, reading comic books, and other pastimes associated with boys his age.
 He loves Rover, his dog.
 Red can understand what Rover is thinking.
-This trope is used famously, of course, in Charles M. Schulz 's Peanuts, where the bird Woodstock and sometimes, even Charlie Brown can similarly read Snoopy's thoughts.
-Red is often easygoing and even-tempered, being content with his life and having a simple outlook towards the world around him.
-He is rather lazy, as he can often be found sleeping or taking naps.
+This trope is used most famously in Charles M. Schulz 's Peanuts, where the bird Woodstock and sometimes even Charlie Brown can similarly read Snoopy's thoughts.
+Red is easygoing and even-tempered, content with his life and having a simple outlook towards the world around him.
+His carefree childhood days are marked by the usual woes of school, as well as exploring nature, napping in the shade of a large tree during summer vacation, chasing Popsicle Pete's ice cream truck, playing "fetch" with Rover, delivering newspapers, and imagining space exploration in a cardboard box rocket with co-astronaut Rover.
 Red mostly wears T-shirts with blue jeans and sneakers, but tends to go barefoot during the summer.
+He is drawn with exaggerated large eyes, similar to his parents' eyes.
+He is optimistic, curious, kind, friendly, adventurous - the quintessential all-American boy of that era.

-Rover is a dog with mostly Lab in him.
-Rover is usually cool, calm and collected, and is very loyal to Red.
-Red and Rover met when Rover rescued Red from being hit by a truck.
-Red took him home where he's stayed ever since.
-Rover, in turn, can understand what Red is thinking.
-In many strips Rover is shown chasing squirrels.
-On March 16, 2010, Rover revealed that his grandfather, "Merganser McIntire", was a Chesapeake Bay Retriever and his grandmother, "Codfish Kate", was part Portuguese Water Dog.
+Rover is a dog of mixed breed, with mostly Lab.
+Rover is an enthusiastic partner in Red's adventures and is very loyal to his boy.
+Red and Rover met when Rover rescued Red from being hit by a truck, earning the title of "guardian angel dog."
+Red adopted the homeless dog and they have been together ever since.
+The two have a telepathic communication, occasionally adjusting their "radars" to tune in to one another's thoughts.
+Rover likes to play fetch and chase squirrels.
+In a classic strip published on Mother's Day (May 13, 2012), Rover is sad because he doesn't remember much about his own mother.
+Red responds that Rover's Mom was "loving, kind, loyal, wise, perceptive, dependable, nurturing, funny and fun" - noting that these are attributes that she had passed on to her pup Rover.
+On March 16, 2010, Rover revealed that his grandfather, "Merganser McIntire," was a Chesapeake Bay Retriever and his grandmother, "Codfish Kate," was part Portuguese Water Dog.